-\paragraph*{Carbon nanotube friction} Following the reports of ultra low friction in carbon nanotube membranes \cite{majumder2005enhanced,holt2006fast,majumder_mass_2011}, huge efforts were devoted to the study of water confined in carbon nanotubes and especially to the friction of water on the inner tube's wall.
-We summarize the most important results on Figure \ref{figure_CNT} focusing in particular on the better controlled experiments : those on single nanotubes.
-Indeed, considering the wide dispersion in permeability measurements of carbon nanotube membranes, much effort was devoted to single nanotube transport measurement.
-This experimental challenge was first met for very thin ($R < 1$ nm) carbon nanotubes deposited on a silicon wafer \cite{qin2011measurement} (\textit{cf.} panel \textbf{c}).
-Water filling under capillary pressure allowed to a first estimate of slippage.
-A few years later, nano-manipulation inside an electron microscope allowed to insert and seal nanotubes into a quartz nanopipette.
-This geometry allowed to track the pressure-driven mass flow with microscopic colloids close to the tube's opening \cite{secchi_massive_2016} (\textit{cf.} panel \textbf{a-b}).
+\paragraph*{True flow measurement with PIV detection} A few years later, Secchi \textit{et al.} inserted tubes in a quartz nanopipette.
+This geometry allowed to track the pressure-driven mass flow with microscopic colloids close to the tube's opening \cite{secchi_massive_2016} (\textit{cf.} Figure \ref{figure_CNT} \textbf{a}).
 The authors reported a very low and diameter-independent slippage on boron-nitride nanotubes.
-For carbon however, the picture is radically different : not only is slippage extremely high but it is also strongly diameter dependent (yellow squares on panel \textbf{d}).
+Interestingly, the results were radically different for carbon : not only is slippage extremely high but it is also strongly diameter dependent (yellow squares on panel \textbf{d}).
 These results are consistent with the massive permeability of 2 nm carbon nanotube membranes \cite{majumder2005enhanced,holt2006fast}.
-The strong discrepancy between carbon and boron-nitride despite sharing the same crystallographic properties is believed to be caused by a difference in the mobility of adsorbed OH$^-$ ions \cite{mangaud2022chemisorbed}.
+The strong discrepancy between carbon and boron-nitride despite identical crystallographic properties is believed to be caused by a difference in the mobility of adsorbed OH$^-$ ions \cite{mangaud2022chemisorbed}.
 The dramatic increase of slippage in smaller tubes is no less puzzling and it was recently proposed that differences in the electronic structure of walls of different radii could be the cause of this discrepancy \cite{kavokine_fluctuation-induced_2022} (see subsection \ref{subsec:carbon_friction} for details).

 \paragraph*{Enhanced control on the tubes properties} In a very recent work, the authors managed to build a microfluidic system to address a single double-walled nanotube \cite{cui2023enhanced} (\textit{cf.} panel \textbf{c}) with a 5 nm inner diameter and well established electronic properties.
-Although the geometry does not allow to apply large pressure drops across the channel, on can apply concentration and voltage drops across the tube and measure the induced ionic current.
-Upon several assumptions, the authors estimated the slip length to be as high as 20 $\mu m$ correspondingly to a dramatic drop in friction.
+Although the geometry does not allow to apply large pressure drops across the channel, one can apply concentration and voltage drops across the tube and measure the induced ionic current.
+Upon several assumptions, the authors estimated the slip length to be as high as 20 $\mu$m in semi-conducting tubes, corresponding to a dramatic drop in friction.
 These measurements correspond to the red squares on panel \textbf{d}.